literallyJoel/WebSlurm2/db-service/README.md

 - Config

+- OAuthProvider

-Each model extends the `ModelClass`, which provides common CRUD operations.
+Each model extends the `Model` class, which provides common CRUD operations.

+## Operations

+The service provides the following operations:

+- getOne
+- getMany
+- getAll
+- create
+- update
+- delete
+- getUserByEmail (only available for the User model)

 ## Usage